timsalesforce/W-10381207/README.md

   - It will be unchecked in Lightning
   - It will be false in a SOQL query

 Expected result is that it should be true/checked, but there is a bug in the shortcircuit '&&' logic.
-Take a close look at the TestFormula fields, where this formula should shortcircuit after the firest expression is false:
+Take a close look at the TestFormula fields, where this formula should shortcircuit after the first expression is false:

 Days__c != 'N/A' && VALUE(Days__c) > 0